ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 Alternatively, you can add equivalent parameters to the JDBC URL.
 <br/>

-#### Configuring nodes discovery, load balancing and failover
+#### Configuring node discovery, load balancing and failover

-##### Auto discovery
+##### Node discovery

-Java client provides ability for automatic discovery nodes in ClickHouse cluster.
-Auto discovery is disabled by default, to enable it set `auto_discovery` option to true:
+Java client provides ability for automatic discovery of ClickHouse nodes.
+Auto discovery is disabled by default, to enable it set `auto_discovery` option to `true`:

 ```java
 properties.setProperty("auto_discovery","true");